eflautt/ga-data-science/lessons/lesson-09/readme.md

 <a name="opening"></a>
 ## Opening (5 minutes)

-Read through the next two questions and brainstorm some ideas on how to answer each.
+Read through the following two questions and brainstorm some ideas on how to answer each:

 1. In class we've covered two different algorithms thus far: the linear model (ordinary least squares, OLS) and k-nearest neighbors (knn).
 The main difference between these two would be that OLS is used to solve a continuous regression problem, while KNN is used to solve a categorical problem.
 What other differences lie in how they _approach_ solving the problem?
-(For example, what is _interpretable_ about OLS, compared to what's _interpretable_ in KNN)
+For example, what is _interpretable_ about OLS, compared to what's _interpretable_ in KNN?

 2. What advantages could we have, compared to KNN, using a linear model like OLS to solve classification?
 What would be the challenges to using OLS to solve classification (say, if the values were either 1 or 0)?